swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 ### HP Z6 G4 Dual 80/80 Memory Fan Mount

-Replaces the single front memory fan with a dual 80 mm fan setup.
+Replaces the single front memory fan with a dual 80-mm fan setup.
 Installed in the area between the drive area and motherboard on an HP Z6 G4 workstation.
-The secondary fan hangs off the primary memory fan and is aligned with the upper set of DIMMs.
+The secondary fan hangs off the primary memory fan and is centered on the set of DIMMs between the CPU and PSU.

 </div>